 There are many definitions of what an artists’ book is but simply put, it is a work of art realised in the form of a book.
 They are usually published in small editions and sometimes are one-of-a-kind books.

-Above are photos of ‘Roll call’, an artists’ book containing an alphabetical list of Ghost Estates in Ireland and ‘Invisible Lines’, an artists’ book based on a participatory art project I organised.
+The two books in the NIVAL’s collection are ‘Roll call’, an artists’ book containing an alphabetical list of Ghost Estates in Ireland and ‘Invisible Lines’, an artists’ book based on a participatory art project I organised.